 While cash and cash equivalents can be relatively safe, they also offer more flexibility — which can be essential in life and in business.
 Having ready access to cash can help you pay off debt, cover a crisis, or be able to invest in new opportunities.

-To start building more liquidity, you need access to an account like SoFi Checking and Savings® — an online banking account that can hold your cash savings.
+To start building more liquidity, you need access to an account like SoFi Checking and Savings — an online bank account that can hold your cash savings.
 When you sign up with direct deposit, you will earn a competitive APY, plus you won’t pay any account fees.
 It’s simple to sign up, and you’ll enjoy features that make auto-savings especially easy.